bodhi-project/spirit-and-nature/content/writings/today-the-trees-spoke-to-me.md

 A few days later, I wake up with the picture of this beautiful seagull with a hurt right wing whom I met on the beach 2 days earlier.
 Finding a way of action, at 10pm in the night, with the moon almost full, and the eclipse lurking, I find her and offer her sardines.

 She hops around nervously trying to spread this wing hanging down.
 I leave the sardines close to her… I call out loud to the goddess, invoking her help.
-I scream, swear… My love for nature is painful by moments, my feeling of being powerless in font of what is happening all around…My right arm, shoulder, wrists hurts…
+I scream, swear… My love for nature is painful by moments, my feeling of being powerless in font of what is happening all around… My right arm, shoulder, wrist hurts…

 Next day I come back in the afternoon, it is a rainy day and no one is around on the beach… she is not alone, there seem to be a friend seagull encouraging her.
 She accepts my offering picking the sardine up every time I throw one…